masoumian/masoumian.github.io/_pages/about.md

 Hi!
 I'm Alireza, a second-year master's student in computing science at the University of Alberta, working under the supervision of [James Wright](https://jrwright.info/).
 I obtained my bachelor's in Electrical Engineering and Mathematics (minor degree) from Sharif University of Technology in Iran.

 I am interested in sequential decision-making under uncertainty and (preferably!) by multiple agents.
-This implies working in the intersection of Game Theory and RL theory.
+This implies working in the intersection of Game Theory, RL theory, and Online Learning.
 Learning in Games and Multi Agent Reinforcement Learning (MARL) are close keywords.
-I'm also a fan of mechanism design, and statistical learning.
+I'm also a fan of Mechanism Design, and Statistical Learning.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.